ringcentral/ringcentral-embeddable/docs/sso-login-mode.md

 Firstly, developer should implement the OAuth authorization code flow in own web server.
 When user goes to developer's website, it should show a ringcentral login button in web page to allow user to login with his RingCentral account to connect RingCentral services.
 So server can get the RingCentral API token and save it in backend connecting current login user.

-## Inject RingCentral Embeddable with sso mode
+## Inject RingCentral Embeddable with in-page mode

-After user logins success by developer's authorization code flow, developer should inject the widget with sso mode and pass same `appKey` to the widget as previous authorization code flow.
+After user logins success by developer's authorization code flow, developer should inject the widget with in-page mode and pass same `appKey` to the widget as previous authorization code flow.

 ### Use adapter way: